 MCIC’s vision is to be the top state-level China-focused organization in the US.

 MCIC’s mission is to create jobs, attract investment, and increase competitiveness in Michigan by developing win-win ventures with China.

 Brian founded the Michigan-China Innovation Center after managing the State of Michigan’s China initiatives for four years.
 In that capacity, he promoted Michigan to China and built relationships with hundreds of Chinese companies, resulting in the location of dozens of job-creating projects in Michigan.

-Brian also coordinated five China trade and investment missions for Governor Snyder’s office, establishing partnerships with some of China’s most important provinces and industry groups.
+Brian also coordinated seven China trade and investment missions for former Michigan Governor Rick Snyder’s office, establishing partnerships with some of China’s most important provinces and industry groups.
 Before serving his home state of Michigan, Brian opened a successful chain of cafes in Beijing, deepening his studies of Chinese language and culture along the way.
 Brian received his B.A. from Williams College and a Master of Public Policy from the Harvard Kennedy School.

 Gary Cao 曹子宁